BurakEArik/Ardunio-Project-1/README.md

 ## About the Buttons
 Button 1: Lights LEDs in the order Green → Yellow → Red.
 Button 2: Lights LEDs in the reverse order Red → Yellow → Green.

-### Additional Suggestions
-- **Add your code file:** Save your Arduino code as a `.ino` file and upload it to the repository.
-- **Larger audience:** Having English descriptions will make your project accessible to a global audience.